Luzkan/smells/content/smells/shotgun-surgery.md

 ---
-slug: "shotgun-surgery"
+slug: 'shotgun-surgery'
 meta:
   last_update_date: 2022-04-19
-  title: "Shotgun Surgery"
+  title: 'Shotgun Surgery'
-  cover: "/logos/logo-text-2560x1280.png"
+  description: 'One small feature change.
+A dozen files to edit.
+You submit the PR, then find two more files you missed.'
   known_as:
     - Solution Sprawl
 categories:
-  expanse: "Between"
+  expanse: 'Between'
   obstruction:
     - Change Preventers
   occurrence: